-We provide education and therapeutic services for up to 21 primary and early secondary aged children with social, emotional and mental health difficulties.
-All of our children currently have statements of Special Educational Needs or Education, Health and Care Plans.
+We provide specialist education integrated with therapeutic services for children with social, emotional and mental health difficulties.
+All of our children currently have Education, Health and Care Plans.
 Our curriculum is tailored to balance individual learning and behavioural needs.

 Everything we do is supported by a wide range of clinical and therapeutic inputs including:

-- intensive work with parents, carers and families
+- collaborative work with parents, carers and families

 We work together to nurture and support the child’s emotional, social and educational development.
-Our therapeutic approach and collaborative working enables children and parents/carers to gain a positive experience of school and mental health settings.
+Our collaborative model enables children, and their parents/carers to gain a positive experience of school and mental health settings.

-Our staff team meets weekly to ensure that we are working together and paying attention to the needs of the child.
+Our staff team meets weekly to ensure that we are working together and paying attention to the holistic needs of the child.
 In this forum we reflect on our own practice and learn from experiences.

 Work with parents/carers and families

-Fully involving parents/carers is key to our success.
-We work closely with parents/carers to support their children’s holistic development.
-We view the children’s development as a shared task between us and them.
-We provide a range of interventions including some individual work with parents/carers to help us to understand the child together, to listen and to offer support.
+Fully involving parents/carers is key to our success and supports their children’s holistic development, which we view as a shared task between us and them.
+The school provides a range of interventions including some individual work with parents/carers to help us to understand the child together, to listen and to offer support.

-We have regular parent/carer days offering an opportunity to meet with the staff here, spend time in the classes and work with staff on children’s targets and Personal Handling Plans.
-We also have other events for families to participate in, such as a summer garden party, a winter celebration and a sports day.
+We have regular parent/carer days offering an opportunity to meet with the staff here, spend time in the classes and work with staff on children’s targets and integrated care plans.
+Other events include our annual summer garden party, a winter celebration and sports afternoons.

-Parents and carers also attend regular review meetings about their child’s progress.
+Throughout the placement parents and carers attend regular review meetings about their child’s needs and progress.

 Work with the network

-Involvement from the outside network is sought from the first stages of any referral.
-The child’s parent/carers and members of the professional network are invited to regular review meetings to make decisions about the child’s future.
-An annual review of statement of educational need or EHCP is included in these meetings.
-Comprehensive written reports provide updates on an individual child’s progress.
+Involvement from the outside network is sought from the very first stages of any referral.
+The child’s parent/carers and members of the professional network are invited to regular review meetings.
+An annual review of EHCP is included in these meetings.
+Comprehensive written reports provide updates on each individual child’s progress.

 Behaviour – the therapeutic milieu

-We firmly believe that children are able to learn to understand and over time to control their behaviour, and can do this from the way attention is given to what they do and from self-reflection.
-The primary task of our approach to behaviour is to support the provision of a safe and containing environment for all children and adults who are at Gloucester House.
+We believe that children are able to learn to understand and over time to control their behaviour and can do this from the way attention is given to what they do and from self-reflection.
+The primary task of our approach to behaviour is to support the provision of a safe and containing environments for all children and adults who are at Gloucester House.

-We aim to understand what is communicated by children’s behaviour and help them to understand what their own behaviour is communicating, as well as working with a behaviour policy incorporating a system of rules, rewards and consequences.
+We aim to understand what is communicated by children’s behaviour and help them to understand what their own behaviour is communicating, as well as working with a behaviour policy incorporating a system of rules, rewards, and consequences.
 Each child has a PHP (Positive Handling Plan) that is set up during the assessment period and regularly reviewed by staff, children and parents/carers.
 We see behaviour as a communication, the staff think together with the child and families to understand this.

 Pupil empowerment – listening to the child’s voice

 At Gloucester House there is a strong emphasis on promoting independence, resilience and developing children’s skills and strengths for the ‘real world’.
 Therefore, we encourage the children to hold real, meaningful roles and responsibilities within the school.
-We do this through our School Council and our Community Meeting.
+We do this through our committees and our circle times.
 For example a pupil food representative feeds back to the catering team what the children do (and maybe don’t) like about the menu.
 This entails gathering their peer’s views, agreeing on a consensus and attending meetings to discuss this with the catering team, whilst thinking about budgets practicalities and healthy eating.

 We encourage children’s input into the curriculum and provide regular opportunities for this.
 They contribute to the games for the play time rota, and have suggested ideas for events and curriculum topics.
 Such ideas are thought about carefully by staff and children together, giving the children an experience of thinking about, discussing, planning for and then putting ideas into action.